shuangw1012/Dakota/README.md

 A rosenbrock function is used to test the capability of the methods.
 Each of the optimisation can be run with a command 'dakota -i *.in' after installation of Dakota.

-# A guidance for installing Dakota with compiling from source(in Ubuntu system)
+# A guidance for installing Dakota from source(in Ubuntu system)

 1. Preparation: